 12. Examinations and assessments

-The named member of staff will liaise with the alternative provision provider over planning and examination course requirements where appropriate.
+The named member of staff and the Exams Officer will liaise with the alternative provision provider over planning and examination course requirements where appropriate.

 Relevant assessment information will be provided to the alternative provision provider if required.